I'm an Air Force veteran who was stationed in Guam at one point.

 - Customs Declaration Form

-Here are the extra items and steps need to register a firearm that is sold private party between two people.
+Here are the extra items and steps needed to register a firearm that is sold private party between two people.

 Additional Items Needed for a Transfer or Purchase:

 - Everything needed for a firearm purchased from a store on island plus;

 - Both parties must be present at the Armory Section to conduct the transfer